 In recent years, researchers who study marijuana and its benefits have discovered that it's not just the cannabinoids that are important.
 The aromatic terpenes are also important.
 Researchers have found that the cannabinoids work together with terpenes to cause what is referred to as the entourage effect, which makes the cannabinoids more effective.

 This has also been found to be true when it comes to different terpenes working with cannabinoids.
 Myrcene is the terpene responsible for the skunky smell in cannabis.
 It is through the entourage effect that myrcene enhances the effectiveness of cannabinoids and other terpenes.

 Myrcene is thought to have the potential as an anti-mutagenic, an anti-inflammatory, an analgesic, and a sedative.
 It is believed some of these same benefits are found in CBD, THC, and other cannabinoids.
 It kind of just makes sense that all of these cannabinoids and terpenes working together provide more medicinal benefits.

 Disadvantages Of Weed With A Skunk Smell

-For those that like to keep their marijuana use private, it’s a hard thing to do when your weed has a strong, distinct smell.
-Marijuana that has the skunk smell can be easily identified.
-Anyone in the home with you will smell it and even nearby neighbors if it happens to blow intheir direction.
+For those that like to keep their marijuana use private, it's a hard thing to do when your weed has a strong, distinct smell.
+Marijuana that has a skunk smell can be easily identified.
+Anyone in the home with you will smell it and even nearby neighbors if it happens to blow in their direction.
 There are many products available today that can help mask the smell of weed.
 The stronger the weed smells, the harder it is to cover.

 Luckily, cannabis is gaining widespread acceptance, and soon we should all be able to be open about our love of skunky, funky weed.